7mind/izumi/doc/paradox/distage/00_distage.md

 Sorry, this page is not ready yet
 @@@

-example of explicitly splitting effectful and pure instantiations:
+Example of explicitly splitting effectful and pure instantiations:

 ```scala
 import distage._